0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FIRST_MEET_WITH_VX_NOTE_TO_EXPLAIN_THE_SERVICE.md

     (*)     PRODUCT AS ENVIRONMENT EXTEND -

                 ```
-                A little good tick it is use a ANSIBLE_PRODUCT as FAKE environment root.
+                A little good tick it is using an ANSIBLE_PRODUCT as FAKE environment root.
                 ```